y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

       - Along with the kernel, there are two other types of programs: system programs / application programs
   - Mobile operating systems often include not only a core kernel but also middleware.

+### 1.2: Computer-System Organization

+- Computer-System Operation
+  - A modern general-purpose computer system consists of one or more CPUs and a number of device controllers connected through a common bus that provides access to shared memory.
+  - For a computer to start runnning it needs to have an initial program to run.
+This initial program, or bootstrap program, tends to be simple.
+The bootstrap program must know how to load the operating system and how to start executing that system.
+    - To accomplish this goal, the bootstrap program must locate the operating-system kernel and load it into memory.
+  - THe occurrence of an event is usually signaled by an interrupt from either the hardware or the software.
+- Storage Structure
+  - The CPU can load instructions only from memory, so any programs to run must be stored there.
+General-purpose computers run most of theire programs from rewritable memory, called main memory.
+  - A typical instruction - execution cycle, as executed on a system with a von Neumann architecture, first fetches an instruction from memory and stores that instruction in the instruction register.
+The instruction is then decoded and may cause operands to be fetched from memory and stored in some internal register.
+After the instruction on the operands has been executed, the result may be stored back in memory.
+  - The most common secandary-storage device is a magnetic disk, which provides storage for both programs and data.
+  - The main differences among the various storage systems lie in speed, cost, size, and volatility.
+  - Solid-state disks は SSD のこと。非揮発性。
+- I/O Structure
+  - A large portion of operating system code is dedicated to managing I/O, both because of its importance to the reliability and performance of a system and because of the varying nature of the devices.
+  - This form of interrupt-driven I/O is fine for moving small amounts of data but can produce high overhead when used for bulk data movement such as disk I/O. To solve this problem, direct memory access (DMA) is used.

 ## 3: Process Concept

 - Chapter Objectives